Miriway/Miriway/README.md

 ### Keyboard shortcuts using `Meta` and `Ctrl-Alt` can be added or amended

 These (and other) defaults are specified in `/etc/xdg/xdg-miriway/miriway-shell.config` but can be overridden in `~/.config/miriway-shell.config`.
 You should typically copy and edit the default config file.
+It provides some examples using components from existing desktop environments.
+(And the corresponding `apt install` commands)

 Keys|Action
 --|--
 Ctrl-Alt-T|Terminal emulator
-Meta-A|App launcher